|

 This post may contain affiliate links.
 If you make a purchase from one of the links I will make a small commission at no charge to you.
 I only recommend what I trust.
 Blunders in Babyland does not diagnose, treat, or give out any professional advice for any medical conditions.

-Using a nipple shield comes with a couple caveats: Use the nipple shield under the direction of a certified lactation consultant and as sparingly as possible.
+Using a nipple shield comes with a couple caveats: Use it under the direction of a certified lactation consultant and as sparingly as possible.

 A nipple shield is a clear, silicon barrier that suctions to the breast.
 The shield encases your nipple, preventing your baby from gumming it.
 This is one of the most common causes of pain when breastfeeding a tongue tied baby.